kahboom/nerdycode.com/src/posts/2020/web-components.md

 </template>
 ```

-It will not appear in the rendered page until we select it with JS and append it to the DOM, or shadow root:
+It will not appear in the rendered page until we select it with JS and append it to the DOM, or shadow root, during runtime:

 ```js
 let template = document.getElementById('my-counter');